Public Safety Awareness Center II: cooperation of emergency departments

 Designed by Skidmore, Owings & Merrill (SOM), this building is a perfect cube of 450,000-square-foot.
-It has a huge call room available, which contains around 230 dispatchers and external appearence reminds a fortress with silver- and charcoal-colored aluminum panels.
+It has a huge call room available, which contains around 230 dispatchers and external appearance reminds a fortress with silver- and charcoal-coloured aluminium panels.

 Building activities started in 2010 by the Department of Design and Construction, which built PSAC II for the Department of Information Technology and Telecommunications.

-Because of the dspatchers health and serenity an experiment undertaken with Rensselaer Polytechnic Institute.
-Being confined into the building for the whole duration of the shifts, can reveal to be very exhausting for operators.
+Because of the dispatchers’ health and serenity an experiment undertaken with Rensselaer Polytechnic Institute.
+Being confined into the building for the whole duration of the shifts can reveal to be very exhausting for operators.
 So, the idea was to reduce such stress by placing plants to improve air quality inside the building.